The Military Academy

 The military school: The Pre-Independence Era

-Following World War One, the French Army organized different army units in the colonized countries.
-As a result the necessity for national officers, translators and specialists was needed in order to establish departments for these units and then to become preparation for their independence.
+Following World War One, the French Army organized different army units in the countries under mandate.
+As a result, national officers, translators and specialists were needed in order to establish departments for these units and eventually prepare these countries for their independence.

 History of the foundation of the Military School

-A Military School was established in Damascus in 1921 to prepare and train officers needed for these new units.
-In 1932, the Military School was relocated in Homs.
+A Military School was established in Damascus in 1921 to train the officers needed for these new units.
+In 1932, the Military School was relocated to Homs.